tradle/why-hypercore/FAQ.md

 - Every message, including the heartbeat message needs to carry this time
 - Point-in-time recovery and snapshots could utilize this stronger time
-- Secure timestamping is necessary for legal documents and for many forms of compliance.
-Blockchain is the first [decentralized secure time keeping system](https://grisha.org/blog/2018/01/23/explaining-proof-of-work/), and Hypercore could be enhanced with it.
+- Secure timestamping is necessary for legal documents and for many forms of compliance, and today is governed by [IETF RFC 3161 and 5816](https://www.linkedin.com/pulse/why-secure-electronic-signature-requires-timestamp-ott-sarv/), but relies on a trusted provider of time. [eIDAS law in Europe](https://blog.eid.as/tag/time-stamping-authority/) requires such entity for strong digital signatures.
+In P2P applications we are always looking to decentralize infrastructure that is currently centralized, and Blockchain is the first and the only known so far [decentralized secure time keeping system](https://grisha.org/blog/2018/01/23/explaining-proof-of-work/).
+Hypercore could benefit from it.

 ### Multi-device editing with conflict resolution (CRDT)